ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 ------

 I quit my job earlier this year to hike the Pacific Crest Trail.
-So I currently have very little income, and hope to work on improving documentation with my time.
+I have returned home (after only 800 miles, but that's a different story), and want to try living life a bit differently.

 I am asking for support on Gittip to help me on this endeavor.
 Currently, my living arrangements cost around **$1200/month**: